 You can read about it in our guide on choosing the best managed WordPress hosting plan for a side-by-side comparison.

-We recommend using WP Engine as the best managed WordPress hosting provider.
+We recommend using SiteGround as the best managed WordPress hosting provider.

 Fully Hosted WordPress Plans

-These hosting plans provide a slightly customized version of the WordPress platform so you can create specific types of websites.
+These hosting plans provide a slightly customized version of the WordPress platform, allowing you to create specific types of websites.

-If you need to quickly make a website, and you are not super-concerned about making money with it, then a fully hosted WordPress plan could be a good option for you.
+If you need to quickly create a website and are not super-concerned about making money with it, a fully hosted WordPress plan could be a good option.

 You can also get started for free without even buying a domain name.
 This is a good option for personal journals, family websites, travel photos, and more.